Skip to Content

 Explanation:

-• Binary databases (.rbin, .rbin.gz) have fixed schemas
+• Binary databases (.rbin, .rbin.gz) have a fixed schema; the field-mapping grid is hidden entirely.

 Advanced Configuration Tips